CalvinHunter03/PrototypeTwoCMPM170/README.md

   The game introduces a high-stakes challenge—bats that follow the player when alerted.
 If the bats catch the player, it results in a loss.
 This adds an extra layer of urgency to each move, as players must be mindful of timing and precision to stay ahead.

 - **Collectibles:**
   Throughout the levels, various collectibles are placed as rewards for precise launches and well-executed maneuvers.
-Collect these items to complete the level and enhance your score.
+Collect these items to explode and get rid of some bats to enhance your score.

 ---